cjmontgom/react-typescript-boilerplate/README.md

 ## To do

-[] Add test folder and single test
+[] Add test folder and single test.

 [] Deploy